oracle official Web Site ManualiOracle.it

 Then you can try to improve the queries that read it and you can do others 2 things in order to improve the access to it.

-Find these 2 solutions.
+Find these 2 other solutions.

 May - SQL and Files